New York Jets Logo

 New York Jets emblem

-The last six New York Jets logos share the same style with minor details.
-They are united by a common symbol – a ball for playing American football.
+The last six logos of the New York Jets are made in one style with minor details.
+They share a common symbol – a ball for playing American football.
 It has a characteristic oval shape and vertical seams in the middle or just below the center.

-Many emblems have two balls at once – a large one as a background and a small one as an addition.
-The designers did not forget about the inscriptions that contain the name of the team.
-It could be the phrase “NEW YORK JETS,” as it is now, its abbreviated version with the abbreviation “NY” or the word “JETS.”
-The text part allows you to identify the football club and immediately determine who owns the logo.
+Many emblems feature two balls at once – a large one as a background and a small one as an addition.
+Designers didn’t forget about inscriptions containing the team’s name.
+It can be the phrase “NEW YORK JETS,” as it is now, its abbreviated version with the acronym “NY,” or the word “JETS.”
+The textual part allows for the identification of the football club and immediately determining who owns the logo.

 New York Jets symbol

-Since 2019, one italic sans-serif font has been used for labels.
-All letters are bold and capitalized.
-When the abbreviation “NY” was on the emblem, it was written in the antique typeface.
+Since 2019, one sans-serif italic font has been used for inscriptions.
+All letters are highlighted in bold font and capital letters.
+When the emblem had the acronym “NY,” it was written in an old-fashioned font.

 New York Jets color codes